kryptx/palmetto/README.md

 #### Endpoint: Palmetto Callback

 This endpoint will receive the authorization code, and is responsible for exchanging it for information from the PIP, and sending the user on to their business.

-At this step, BEFORE attempting to perform the code exchange, implementations SHOULD validate that the Palmetto ID in the query string matches the one that requested authorization for this session.
+Even if no data was requested, this exchange should still be performed to verify the code was legitimately produced by the PIP in question and to validate that the data (particularly the ID) corresponds to the authentication request that initiated the flow.

 #### Initiating login
 In the context of Palmetto, a "login request" or "authentication request" is a request to your resource server that contains an `Authorization` header which contains `Palmetto ` followed by a Palmetto ID.